 In the past few years, Zendesk brought its sales forecasts from 25% accuracy to beat the 5% industry standard and achieve an astonishing 1%.
 How?

-The company owed the improvement in large part to implementing MEDDPICC, a variation of the MEDDIC sales methodology.
-Along with a second variation, MEDDPIC, each methodology provides a powerful foundation and common language for qualifying sales opportunities.
+The company owed the improvement in large part to implementing MEDDPICC, a variation of the MEDDIC sales qualification framework.
+Along with a second variation, MEDDPIC, each version provides a powerful foundation and common language for qualifying sales opportunities.

-All three methods help sales teams home in on the best deals and make sure they close, but in slightly different ways.
+All three approaches help sales teams home in on the best deals and make sure they close, but in slightly different ways.

 What are MEDDIC, MEDDPIC, and MEDDPICC?

-All of the MEDDIC variations are well-known and adopted B2B sales methodologies that help teams qualify opportunities.
+All of the MEDDIC variations are well-known and adopted B2B sales qualification frameworks that help teams qualify and develop opportunities.

 MEDDIC itself was created in the 1990s by the sales development team at Parametric Technology Corporation (PTC).
-Thanks to their new methodology, PTC grew their sales to from $300 million to $1 billion.
+Thanks to their new methodology, PTC grew sales from $300 million to $1 billion.

-Since then, sales teams have added onto the methodology to create two MEDDIC variations: MEDDPIC and MEDDPICC.
+Since then, sales teams have added onto the framework to create MEDDIC variations, including MEDDPIC and MEDDPICC.